Vortebo/ss14docs/src/en/space-station-14/round-flow/proposals/conspiracy.md

 ### Conspirators

 Some number of conspirators are selected; same selection pool as for traitor/thief (may need to make sure they're not all in one department or too evenly spread out) (though honestly it might be kinda funny if it's all one department).
 One person is the head conspirator.
 They get all the goals and have to tell the rest of the group what those goals are.
-Every conspirator also gets either a clue to one other conspirator (just department, department and like first initial) or just gets told who one other person is.
+Every conspirator gets told how many total of them there are, and also gets either a clue to one other conspirator (just department, department and like first initial) or just gets told who one other person is.

 The conspirators must complete a series of tasks and then escape to centcomm alive and unrestrained.
 Major victory when that happens.
 Minor victories when at least one level two task is completed and/or some number of conspirators make it to centcomm.
 Crew victory when every conspirator is dead or detained.
 Tasks come in (three?) difficulties.
 Complete (three?) level one tasks to move to level two.
 Two levels twos to level three.
 X level three to finish the series.
 Level 1 explicitly requires every conspirator to participate, to make sure people come together; they should be things that are reasonably innocuous in isolation / could be done by anyone.
 Level 2 should escalate: things that _maybe_ normally would happen but would raise eyebrows in the best of circumstances.
 Level 3 is crimes.